Nriver/trilium-web-clipper-plus/README.md

 This extension is based on the original [Trilium Web Clipper](https://github.com/zadam/trilium-web-clipper) by [zadam](https://github.com/zadam)—huge thanks for his outstanding work on Trilium Notes!

 Portions of the code are also inspired by the [Joplin Notes Clipper](https://github.com/laurent22/joplin/tree/master/Clipper).

+---

+## 📝 License

+This project is licensed under the **GNU Affero General Public License version 3 (AGPLv3)**.

+See the [LICENSE](./LICENSE) file for details.

+---

+This project includes code originally licensed under the **MIT License** by the original author(s).
+Their copyright and permission notices are preserved in the [LICENSE.MIT](./LICENSE.MIT) file and within the source files.

+By using this project, you agree to comply with the terms of the AGPLv3 license while respecting the original MIT license terms for the included code.

+For more information about AGPLv3, see: [https://www.gnu.org/licenses/agpl-3.0.html](https://www.gnu.org/licenses/agpl-3.0.html)